J. G. Ballard: Shanghai

-Ballard's father, James (1901–1966), was a chemist at a Manchester-based textile firm, the Calico Printers' Association, and became chairman and managing director of its subsidiary in Shanghai, the China Printing and Finishing Company.
-His mother was Edna (1905–1998), née Johnstone.
-Ballard was born and raised in the Shanghai International Settlement, an area under foreign control where people "lived an American style of life".
-He was sent to the Cathedral School, the Anglican Holy Trinity Church near the Bund, Shanghai.
-After the outbreak of the Second Sino-Japanese War, Ballard's family were forced to evacuate their suburban home temporarily and rent a house in central Shanghai to avoid the shells fired by Chinese and Japanese forces.
+J. G. Ballard was born to Edna Johnstone (1905–1998) and James Graham Ballard (1901–1966), who was a chemist at the Calico Printers' Association, a textile company in the city of Manchester, and later became the chairman and managing director of the China Printing and Finishing Company, the Association's subsidiary company in Shanghai.
+The China in which Ballard was born featured the Shanghai International Settlement, where Western foreigners "lived an American style of life".
+At school age, Ballard attended the Cathedral School of the Holy Trinity Church, Shanghai.
+Upon the outbreak of the Second Sino-Japanese War (1937–1945), the Ballard family abandoned their suburban house, and moved to a house in the city centre of Shanghai to avoid the warfare between the Chinese defenders and the Japanese invaders.